dimanikulin/dimanikulin/WhatILearnedAsAppArchitect.md

 It shows the relationships between the software system and its users, other systems, and external entities.

-The [Context](https://github.com/dimanikulin/fva#context-view) view is useful for stakeholders who need a high-level understanding of the software system and its context, such as business analysts, project managers, or system owners.
+The [Context](https://github.com/dimanikulin/fva#context-view) view is useful for stakeholders who need a high-level understanding of the software system and its contexts, such as business analysts, project managers, or system owners.

 ### Functional view
 A **Functional view** is a type of software architecture view that focuses on the functional or behavioral aspects of the software system.